CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ActionBatches.md

  }
 ```

-## API Endpoints
+## API operations

-This group of Dashboard API endpoints are available to submit, monitor and manage your Action Batches.
-Refer to the respective endpoint links for more details.
+This group of Dashboard API operations are available to submit, monitor and manage your Action Batches.
+Refer to the respective operation links for more details.

 [Create an action batch](##!create-organization-action-batch)